andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

 Then, given an initial phase space position, we can use any ol’ first order ODE integrator (like the great ones from the [GNU Scientific Library](https://www.gnu.org/software/gsl/)) to simulate our system’s motion through phase space.
-That is, to “surf the hamiltonian waves in phase space”, so to speak.
+That is, to “surf the Hamiltonian waves in phase space”, so to speak.

 [^1]: The picture with a time-dependent Hamiltonian is different, but only